Sample Datasets

 • dead: Number of insects that died (successes)

-• mortality_rate: Mortality rate (for reference)
+• mortality_rate: Mortality rate (calculated from dead / exposed)

 In the GLM tab, select the Binomial family, switch Response format to Grouped, and set dead as Successes and exposed as Trials.
 See the Grouped Binomial GLM Tutorial for step-by-step instructions.

-Data source: Synthetic data (inspired by Bliss, 1935)
+Data source: Synthetic data created by the MIDAS project

 License: CC0 (Public Domain)